Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 The application itself is a simple one and has been broken down into three parts.

-* The building of the application package on the producer and the sharing of the lookup database with the application.
+* The building of the application package on the provider and the sharing of the lookup database with the application.
 * The building of the application install script which contains the functionality to accept an IP address, look it up in the database we just shared with the application and write back enhanced data from the application.
 * Arguably (certainly for this Quickstart) the most important part which is the user interface written using Streamlit.
 This is where we will do the mappings.

 To do the enhancement of the IP addresses we will use a dataset called DB11 from [IP2LOCATION](https://www.ip2location.com/database/ip2location).
 There is a free version of this database available [here](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone), which is the one we will use in this quickstart.
 If you do not have an account with them already you will need to create one.
-Download the dataset as a CSV file so it is ready to import  into the Producer account.
+Download the dataset as a CSV file so it is ready to import  into the provider account.

-Head over to Snowsight on the producer account and open a new worksheet.
+Head over to Snowsight on the provider account and open a new worksheet.

 The first thing you need to do is create a new database which will serve as the lookup database for the application